msepulcre/DCC-ns3/README.md

 How to install:

-    Symply copy the "dcc" folder into your "src" folder.
+    Simply copy the "dcc" folder into your "src" folder.

 How to run the example script available in the "scratch" folder: